Question: "Who were the Bereans in the Bible?"Recommended Resource:

-The Bereans were residents of the city of Berea in the New Testament.
+The Bereans were residents of the city of Berea in Macedonia.
 Paul and Silas preached to them during Paul’s second missionary journey.
 The account of Paul and Silas in this location is recorded in Acts 17:10-15.
 It reads,

 The brothers immediately sent Paul and Silas away by night to Berea, and when they arrived they went into the Jewish synagogue.
 Now these Jews were more noble than those in Thessalonica; they received the word with all eagerness, examining the Scriptures daily to see if these things were so.
 Many of them therefore believed, with not a few Greek women of high standing as well as men.
 But when the Jews from Thessalonica learned that the word of God was proclaimed by Paul at Berea also, they came there too, agitating and stirring up the crowds.
 Then the brothers immediately sent Paul off on his way to the sea, but Silas and Timothy remained there.
 Those who conducted Paul brought him as far as Athens, and after receiving a command for Silas and Timothy to come to him as soon as possible, they departed.

 These Bereans exhibited several positive characteristics that marked their response to the gospel message.
 First and foremost, the Bereans were “more noble” because of their willing reception of the Word of God.
-Unlike the unbelieving Thessalonian Jews, these hearers were eager to hear the teaching of Paul and Silas.
+Unlike the unbelieving Thessalonian Jews, the Bereans were eager to hear the teaching of Paul and Silas.

 Second, the Bereans examined what they heard by comparing it to the Old Testament Scriptures.
 The fact that they honestly listened and conducted further personal research led many Bereans to faith in Jesus as the Messiah.
 This expansion of Christianity was not limited to those within the synagogue, but also extended to many Greek men and women in Berea.